Continuous Integration for Apache NuttX RTOS

 (4) This will extend the Overall Build Duration from 2 hours to 2.25 hours

 (5) We also limit macOS Jobs to 2, Windows Jobs to 1.
-Here’s the Merged PR.
+Here’s the Merged PR for NuttX Kernel.
+And the same for NuttX Apps.

 macOS: